Popular Stories

 3. Shades of grey

 From pale to opaque, warm to cool – shades of grey are a popular, modern choice for house exteriors.
-The colour has longevity and versatility, suiting almost every style of home.
+The colour has longevity and versatility, making it suitable for almost every home style.

 “We love Dulux Grey Pail, the perfect Hampton’s grey, that we used at House 11.
 Grey continues to be one of the most popular exterior colour schemes, from the timeless charm of soft Hampton’s greys to the fresh appeal of greeny greys, and from crisp, cool whites to warm earthy tones – these colours are timeless classics.”